reifjulian/autorename/README.md

 ## Description:

-`autorename` is a [Stata](http://www.stata.com) command that renames variables according to a row in the dataset.
+`autorename` is a [Stata](http://www.stata.com) command that renames variables using a row of data.
+This can be useful when reading oddly formatted datasets.

 For more details, see the Stata help file included in this package.